Income Marketplace Review: Top 5 P2P Platform (Here’s why!)

 Income Insights Podcast

-As someone who has been actively involved at Income since almost the very beginning, I was asked to take over the moderation of the new format.
+As someone who has been actively involved at Income since almost the very beginning, I was asked to take over the hosting of the new format.
 My approach is to critically question the developments of the P2P platform and give investors a realistic insight into the challenges of the marketplace.

 The Income Insights podcast is available on all major streaming platforms, as well as on the platform’s YouTube channel.

-In this section I have listed the most important advantages and disadvantages of Income Marketplace.
+In this section, I have listed the most important advantages and disadvantages of Income Marketplace.

 Advantages